 - Configuring SSL in Identity Server

 - Configuring SSL in Access Gateway

 - Configuring SSL for Authentication between Identity Server and Access Gateway

+- Configuring SSL in Analytics Server

 - Using Trusted Certificates Authority

-5.1 Configuring SSL in Identity Server
+7.1 Configuring SSL in Identity Server

 An attacker can spoof a non-secure browser and send a JSESSION cookie that contains a valid user session.
 You can prevent this by configuring Identity Server to use a SSL channel for communications.